RyanZim/onessg/README.md

 [![npm](https://img.shields.io/npm/v/onessg.svg?maxAge=2592000)](https://www.npmjs.com/package/onessg)
 [![npm](https://img.shields.io/npm/l/onessg.svg?maxAge=2592000)](https://github.com/RyanZim/onessg/blob/master/LICENSE)

-onessg (One Static Site Generator) is the Static Site Generator that does only one thing: compile your html.
+onessg (One Static Site Generator) is the Static Site Generator that does only one thing: compile your html and markdown.
 It won't minify your JS, concat your CSS, or optimize your images.
 Why?
 You most likely already have a favorite tool for doing that.

 > The Javascript pendulum has swung from restrictive, monolithic frameworks to modular, boilerplate-hindered libraries.
 >